seanbao/mnemonas/docs/api-reference.en.md

 | --- | --- | --- |
 | `GET` | `/api/v1/thumbnails/{path}` | Get generated thumbnail for an image or supported preview |

-Download-session cookies are used for preview and thumbnail flows where browser media elements cannot attach Authorization headers.
+Download-session cookies are used for preview and thumbnail flows where browser media elements cannot attach Authorization headers. `POST /api/v1/auth/download-session` can be authenticated by the Web UI session cookie or by `Authorization: Bearer <access-token>` and sets `mnemonas_download_access` scoped to `/api/v1`.

 ## Version History